patrickbeekman/MarkovFun/README.md

 - The river loves the chicken crossed the cow jumped over the night sky.
 - The river loves the stream.
 - The night sky.
+- The human shivered in the moon.
+- The river loves the moon.